geniusyield/smart-order-router/README.md

 #### Running

-Once we compiled and configured the order bot, you can execute using the [Makefile](./Makefile):
+Once we compiled and configured the order bot, you can execute the SOR using the [Makefile](./Makefile):
-`make orderbot-maestro`, `make orderbot-blockfrost` or `make orderbot-kupo`.
+`make orderbot-maestro`, `make orderbot-blockfrost` or `make orderbot-kupo` depending on the provider you want to use.

 #### Testing